JiahangWang/Expense-Tracker/README.md

 It provides a Tkinter GUI, stores data in CSV, and supports category-based summaries and charts.

 ## Features
-- Add Income and Expense transactions with a 2-step entry flow
+- Add Income and Expense transactions
 - Track ID, amount, date, and category
 - Delete a transaction by ID
 - Show current balance